lrasata/api-gateway/README.md

 # api-gateway
 Getting started with Microservices : Exploring Routes with Spring Cloud Gateway.

-Instead of using the uri of each services, we can call the uri of api-gateway and configure it to redirect to the write service.
+Instead of using the uri of each services, we can call the uri of api-gateway and configure it to redirect to the right service.
 Instead of calling localhost:8000/myservices1 and localhost:8001/myservices2 of some services, we can call localhost:8765/myservices1 and locahost:8765/myservices2 where 8765 is the port of Api Gateway.

 Project originally generated with https://start.spring.io/ with dependencies :